tekknolagi/tekknolagi.github.com/_posts/2021-02-11-small-objects.md

 objects.
 For runtimes whose primary numeric type is a double, it may make sense to implement [NaN boxing](https://bernsteinbear.com/pl-resources/#pointer-tagging-and-nan-boxing).
-This is what VMs like V8 and Lua do.
+This is what VMs like V8 and LuaJIT do.

 Remember my suggestion about the template interpreter from the [quickening post](/blog/inline-caching-quickening/)?
 Well, that idea is even more